flimlib/flimlib/README.md

 the SLIM Curve code.
 This invokes the C code using JNI, with `loci_curvefitter_SLIMCurveFitter.c` and `.h`.

+Additionally, there is wrapper code in `cLibrary.i` to wrap the remaining external functions in `GCI_Phasor.c` and `EcfGlobal.c`.
+This code generates swig wrapper files which enable you to call these functions from Java.
+They are generated automatically in Eclipse when the slim-curve project is updated.

 ## See also

 * [SLIM Curve wiki](https://github.com/slim-curve/slim-curve/wiki)